B.Sc. Mass Communication

 Important Notice:

-Accordingly, we seriously advise transfer applicants to apply also to other universities, as there is a significant risk that they may be denied admission in Pan-Atlantic University.
+Accordingly, we seriously advise transfer applicants to apply also to other universities, as there is a significant risk that they may be denied admission to Pan-Atlantic University.

 a.
 A transfer student must be a current student of the university from which he/she seeks to transfer and should have a clean disciplinary record.